 Output will be assessed by at least one independent reviewer including a progress review meeting with the student.
-The reviewer will assess whether the report provides to a satisfactory standard a clear definition of the research question(s) and methodology, a literature review, research outcomes achieved and a detailed plan of the work required for submission within a maximum of the 12 month extension period.
+The reviewer will assess whether the clear plan for submission of the thesis within an extension period of no more than 12 months beyond the end of the original period of study. report provides to a satisfactory standard a clear definition of the research question(s) and methodology, a literature review, research outcomes achieved and a detailed plan of the work required for submission within a maximum of the 12 month extension period.
 A report based on this process will be submitted to the Progress Review Board with one of the recommendations set out in para 6.4 below.

-The Board also receives a report from the student's supervisors on their view of progress.
+from the student's supervisors on their view of progress.